 During the testing phase, we evaluated the accuracy of the tested images with respect to their ground truth (Table 1).
-Considering that our training set is not extensive and still expanding and that we are considering a large diversity of architectural scenes (and thus objects that belong to the same class), the achieved values are considered satisfying.
+Given that for the time being our training set is not extensive enough as well as that we are considering a large diversity of architectural scenes (and thus objects that belong to the same class may vary significantly), the achieved values are satisfying.